ericnewton76/datagen/README.md

-# data-seeder
+# datagen

-C# library for easily generating sample/seed data with minimal effort.
+datagen is a C# library for easily generating sample/seed data with minimal effort.
 Designed for use with Entity Framework Seed method, but can be utilized for any seed/sample data generation needs.

 ## Usage